leilafouda/lfouda/content/resume/experience.md

   location:
   date_start: '2013-04-01'
   date_end: '2013-09-01'
   description: "I was involved in the photography collection, quality and distinctiveness scoring, data management, and matching of a Pacific white-sided dolphin (<a>Lagenorhynchus obliquidens</a>) catalogue spanning 30-years.
 During July to September my work also involved aiding in data collection for the development of a marine conservation toolkit.
 My duties involved multi-species marine mammal line transects utilising CyberTracker software for data collection on species encountered.
-I was involved in taking hydrophone recordings of cetacean calls. "
+I was involved in taking hydrophone recordings of cetacean calls."
+- title: Research Assistant
+  company: Sperm Whale Research Project, Pinniped and Cetacean Ecology – New Zealand Research Partnership – University of Canterbury
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2010-04-01'
+  date_end: '2010-07-01'
+  description: "Boat and land based cetacean surveying focusing on sperm whales (<a>Physeter macrocephalus</a>) in the Kaikoura Canyon including: cetacean spotting, theodolite operation and individual animal tracking, directional and omni-directional hydrophone use and acoustic tracking, blow rate sampling, monitoring tourist vessel distance to cetaceans photo-identification image capture and matching."
+- title: Intern
+  company: Research Department, Pacific Whale Foundation
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2009-08-01'
+  date_end: '2009-10-01'
+  description: "Internship working on the photo-identification of humpback whale fluke images from Eden, New South Wales.
+I independently conducted snorkel reef surveys to investigate the frequency members of the public made contact with the coral reef.
+On board eco-tour vessels I ensured accurate cetacean logs were recorded during any encounter with animals."
+- title: Intern
+  company: Marine Research Internship Program – Society for Ecological and Coastal Research, University of Victoria Whale Lab
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2008-06-01'
+  date_end: '2008-08-01'
+  description: "As part of this program I assisted with boat based cetacean and avian field research.
+The cetacean research focused on gray whales (<a>Eschrichtius robustus</a>) and included - line transects, focal follows of individuals encountered during line transects, and prey sampling in areas of feeding gray whales.
+On board data collection and recording required focus and attention to detail in a fast-paced environment.
+On land my role involved data input and photo-identification of fluke and dorsal images."
+- title: Research Assistant
+  company:Sediment Ecology Research Group, University of St Andrews
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2007-06-01'
+  date_end: '2007-08-01'
+  description: "Independently carried out experiments in the field, collecting and processing samples.
+Assisted senior researchers in the laboratory and field to process and analyse samples and input data."
 design:
   columns: '2'
 ---